Camilapinz18/proyecto_marketmix/README.md

 ## Use:

-The project is initialized with all the varibles empty, so it is necessary to fill all the information before generating the payroll.
+The project is initialized with most of the varibles empty, so it is necessary to fill all the information before generating the payroll.

 ## Login Screen: